CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: : Chat-based Helper for Organizational Intelligence Repository

 \subsection{Document-grounded Q\&A with \sys{}}

-\sys{} allows lab members to ask a question to it and retrieve information from the document in any Slack channel.
+\sys{} allows lab members to ask a question and retrieve information from the documentation in any Slack channel.
 When a question is submitted, \sys{} answers by composing a response grounded in those sources (\textbf{DG2}).
-Members can submit questions to \sys{} either by sending a direct message or by mentioning it in a Slack channel.

-Internally, \sys{} retrieves topically relevant chunks and performs generation conditioned on the member's question and the retrieved text.
 To avoid hallucination, \sys{} includes an \emph{answerability guard}: when the repository does not provide sufficient coverage, \sys{} abstains from inventing an answer, surfaces related passages with citations, and clarifies what information is available (e.g., related sections or partial guidance).
 This makes documentation gaps visible for further update, and keeps replies aligned with current documents.

-Each Q\&A exchange is posted with grounding and provenance so that the questioner can quickly verify sources and decide whether to continue the discussion. \autoref{fig:ui_qna} highlights four UI elements: the member's question (\bluecirclewrap{A} in \autoref{fig:ui_qna}, submitted via direct message in this example), \sys{}'s answer in the main message (\bluecirclewrap{B} in \autoref{fig:ui_qna}), and an evidence panel in the thread that lists the specific chunks used with anchored links (\bluecirclewrap{C} in \autoref{fig:ui_qna}).
-These references encourage the questioner to check out the original documents available in a GitHub repository, thereby getting familiar with the organizational memory.
+Each Q\&A exchange is posted with grounding and provenance so that the questioner can quickly verify sources. \autoref{fig:ui_qna} highlights the UI elements: the member's question (\bluecirclewrap{A}), \sys{}'s answer (\bluecirclewrap{B}), an evidence panel listing the specific chunks used with anchored links (\bluecirclewrap{C}), and a share banner (\bluecirclewrap{D}) for further discussion.
+These references encourage the questioner to check out the original documents, thereby getting familiar with the organizational memory.

-If a question is asked in a public channel, all members can naturally see the \sys{}’s answers, establishing a common ground that supports further discussion or follow-up questions and thereby facilitates communication among members (\textbf{DG3}).

-After \sys{} provides a response, users are given the option to continue the discussion with their peers if they have follow-up questions, regardless of whether the original question was fully answered.
-A private message that is only visible to the questioner (\bluecirclewrap{D} in \autoref{fig:ui_qna}) provide two buttons with which the questioner can choose either to post the Q\&A exchange to the designated Q\&A channel for lab-wide follow-up or to send it privately to selected peers or the manager via DM, creating a natural handoff to the next feature.